[CPSC 110 Links]

 Course instructors and staff in the Computer Science Department do not have the ability to register students in courses that are full or restricted.
 Please do not contact instructors, Course Coordinators, or CS Advising to ask about your wait list position or bypassing the wait list.

-CPSC 110 follows the CS Department's wait list Policy until the first day of classes (Monday, January 8).
-On Monday, January 8, registration in the course and on the wait list(s) will be blocked and students who are already registered on the wait list(s) will be moved into the course according to the priorities described in the CS Department's wait list Policy linked above.
-This means that if you want to get into the course, you need to register in the course or on one of the waitlists by the end of the day on Sunday, January 7.
+CPSC 110 follows the CS Department's wait list Policy until the first day of classes (Tuesday, September 3).
+On Tuesday, September 3, registration in the course and on the wait list(s) will be blocked and students who are already registered on the wait list(s) will be moved into the course according to the priorities described in the CS Department's wait list Policy linked above.
+This means that if you want to get into the course, you need to register in the course or on one of the waitlists by the end of the day on Monday, September 2.
 However, please note that registering for the wait list does not guarantee that you will get in to the course.

 If you are not registered in the course or wait list(s) before registration is blocked, then you will not be able to take the course that term, even if all of the students on the wait list are moved into the course and seats appear to open up.
 There are a few reasons behind this policy, the most important being that our data shows that students who are moved in to the course after the first day have a significantly difficult time catching up and doing well in the course.
 Some other reasons are that CPSC 110 is usually overenrolled by 10-15% when registration opens and remains overenrolled up to the add/drop deadline, and that this approach more straightforward since students spend less time wondering whether or not they are going to get into the course and can focus their energy elsewhere.